Skip to main content

 ...

 The fields components and hardware define the main building blocks of the application.
 The fields conditions and sequences define fine-grained application logic to trigger application state events.
-The on_startfield defines a list of events to be triggered when the application is started, while the buttons field defines interactive buttons to manually trigger events through the AICA developer interface.
+The on_startfield defines a list of events to be triggered when the application is started, while the buttons field defines interactive buttons to manually trigger events through AICA Studio.

 Events